Activism

 - Volunteer logistics: ad hoc transport, food, and shelter assistance noted around Tai Po; emergency shelters and transitional housing placements ongoing.

-- Foreign domestic workers: special arrangements coordinated with Indonesian and Philippine consulates; seven Indonesian helpers confirmed dead and 79 missing (HKFP).
+- Foreign domestic workers: special arrangements coordinated with Indonesian and Philippine consulates; as of Dec 3, ten FDWs (9 Indonesian, 1 Filipino) confirmed dead and five injured, with broader unaccounted counts still being reconciled (UDN/TVBS/HKFP).

 Backlinks